Rog3rSm1th/frelatage/README.md

 ## Contact

-for any remark, suggestion, bug report or job offer, or if you found a bug using Frelatage, you can contact me at r0g3r5@protonmail.com or on twitter [@Rog3rSm1th](https://twitter.com/Rog3rSm1th)
+for any remark, suggestion, bug report, or if you found a bug using Frelatage, you can contact me at r0g3r5@protonmail.com or on twitter [@Rog3rSm1th](https://twitter.com/Rog3rSm1th)